albaniolivieri/QuPDE/README.md

 ## Overview

-A quadratization for a PDE is the set of auxiliary variables we introduce to rewrite the right-hand-side differential equations as quadratic.
-An optimal quadratization refers to the minimum number of new variables to achieve this transformation.
-QuPDE outputs this optimal set of new variables and gives the corresponding transformation of the differential equations.
+A quadratization for a PDE is the set of auxiliary variables we introduce to rewrite the right-hand side differential equations as quadratic.
+QuPDE outputs set of a low number of new variables and gives the corresponding transformation of the differential equations.

 ## Installation
 ### Install using PyPI: